 Janine Beacham is the creator of the middle-grade mystery series, ROSE RAVENTHORPE INVESTIGATES.

 BLACK CATS AND BUTLERS, the first book in the ‘Rose Raventhorpe Investigates’ series, was published by Little Brown (UK) in March 2017.
 It stars the fearless, feisty (sometimes foolhardy) Victorian adventurer, Rose Raventhorpe – the girl whose parents despair of her unladylike ways and whose best friend has a hair-do called ‘the Dead Poet’.
-The second book in the series, RUBIES AND RUNAWAYS, will be published in July 2017, with Book 3 HOUNDS AND HAUNTINGS, coming in early 2018.
+The second book in the series, RUBIES AND RUNAWAYS, was out in July 2017, followed by Book 3, HOUNDS AND HAUNTINGS, in early 2018.

 Janine grew up on a dairy farm in Western Australia and has been writing all her life.
 She lives in a house near the sea with her daughter and an ever-increasing number of books.

 I’ve been a writer ever since I can remember.
 I was the kid who made up games for my friends to play at school, and wandered off sometimes to tell stories to myself.
 Actually I’m still like that.